 top of page

 Marcello is an accomplished violinist, pianist, and singer, and was a lay clerk in Oxford.
-He graduated with First Class Honours from Durham and earned Distinction in his MPhil in Composition at Oxford.
-He is hugely grateful to the Countess of Munster Trust and the Mazzini-Garibaldi Foundation, who support his work. â€‹â€‹
+He graduated with First Class Honours from Durham University (BA) and earned a Distinction in his MPhil in Composition at the University of Oxford.
+He is hugely grateful to the Countess of Munster Trust and the Mazzini-Garibaldi Foundation, who have supported his work.
+He has been awarded a scholarship for a PhD in composition at the Royal Academy of Music, starting in 2025.

 • Soundcloud